-Over 1 in 3 (34%) or at least 17,742 AI/AN children live in families whose income falls below the FEDERAL POVERTY LEVEL, double the rate of all children in California (17%).
-1 in 4 (25%) AI/AN children live in households that are burdened by HOUSING AND UTILITY COSTS.
+Over 1 in 3 (34%) or at least 17.742 AI/AN/In children live in families whose income falls below the FEDERAL POVERTY LEVEL, double the rate of all children in California (17%).
+1 in 4 (25%) AI/AN/In children live in households that are burdened by HOUSING AND UTILITY COSTS.
 Over 1 in 3 (39%) live in households that DO NOT OWN THEIR HOME.
-DIGITAL CONNECTEDNESS
+DIGITAL CONNECTEDNESS to address the past and present racism that exists within the child welfare system and leads to AI/AN/In children being disproportionately torn apart from their families.

-Nationally, 34% of AI/AN households with children have NO HIGH-SPEED INTERNET access at home, and almost 16% HAVE NO COMPUTER.
-In California, nearly 10% of AI/AN children live in a household without a broadband connective device.
-Al/AN communities in California have the lowest access to broadband internet compared to any racial/ethnic demographic.
-CHILD WELFARE AI/AN children and youth are REMOVED FROM THEIR HOMES at 4x the rate of all children and vouth in CA. This alarming inequity highlights the need to safeguard the Indian Child Welfare Act (ICWA), a federal law designed to address the past and present racism that exists within the child welfare system and leads to AI/AN children being disproportionately torn apart from their families.
+Nationally, 34% of AI/AN/In households with children have NO HIGH-SPEED INTERNET access at home, and almost 16% HAVE NO COMPUTER.
+In California, nearly 10% of AI/AN/In children live in a household without a broadband connective device.
+AI/AN/In communities in California have the lowest access to broadband internet compared to any racial/ethnic demographic.
+CHILD WELFARE

+AI/AN/In children and youth are REMOVED FROM THEIR HOMES at 4x the rate of all children and youth in CA. This alarming inequity highlights the need to safeguard the Indian Child Welfare Act (ICWA), a federal law designed

-In an effort to help safeguard ICWA, The Children's Partnership supported CA AB 81.
-This bill was introduced to strengthen California child welfare provisions leading up to the Supreme Court's case Haaland v.
+In an effort to help safeguard ICWA, The Children's Partnership supported CA AB 81, which was signed into law in fall 2024.
+This bill was introduced to strengthen California child welfare provisions leading up to the Supreme Court case Haaland v.
 Brackeen.
-AB 81 (Ramos) would strengthen California protections by further emphasizing the State of California's commitment to protecting a tribe's right to protect their people's health, safety, and welfare and ensure that state law provisions remain regardless of what happens to the federal act.
-This bill was also supported by California Tribal Families Coalition (co-source), Morongo Band of Mission Indians (co-source), ACLU California Action, Agua Caliente Band of Cahuilla Indians, Cachil Dehe Band of Wintun Indians of the Colusa Indian Community, California Open, Habematolel Pomo of Upper Lake Hoopa Valley Tribe, and Jamul Indian Village of California Picayune Rancheria of Chukchansi Indians.
+AB 81 (Ramos) strengthens CA protections by further emphasizing the state's commitment to protecting a tribe's right to safeguard their people's health, safety, and welfare, and ensure that state law provisions remain regardless of what happens to the federal act.
+This bill was co-sponsored by California Tribal Families Coalition and Morongo Band of Mission Indians, and supported by ACLU California Action, Agua Caliente Band of Cahuilla Indians, Cachil Dehe Band of Wintun Indians of the Colusa Indian Community, California Open, Habematolel Pomo of Upper Lake Hoopa Valley Tribe, and Jamul Indian Village of California Picayune Rancheria of Chukchansi Indians.
 ORAL HEALTH

-Nationally, AI/AN preschool children ages 3-5 have the highest rate of TOOTH DECAY among any group in the United States: more than 2 in 3 (71%) AI/AN children between 3-5 years old have tooth decay, compared to 1 in 4 (25%) of white children.
-When compared to other population groups, AI/AN children in the United States are also 4X MORE LIKELY than white children to have untreated tooth decay: slightly more than 43% of AI/AN children between 3-5 years of age have untreated tooth decay compared to only 10% of white non-Latine children.
-COVID-19
+Nationally, AI/AN/In preschool children ages 3-5 have the highest rate of TOOTH DECAY among any group in the United States: more than 2 in 3 (71%) AI/AN/In children between 3-5 years old have tooth decay, compared to 1 in 4 (25%) of white children.
+When compared to other population groups, AI/AN/In children in the United States are also 4X MORE LIKELY than white children to have untreated tooth decay: slightly more than 43% of AI/AN/In children between 3-5 years of age have untreated tooth decay compared to only 10% of white non-Latine children.
+PRESENTED BY: